kste/cryptosmt/README.md

 Please note that at the moment not all features are available for all ciphers.
 A detailed description on the application of this tool on the SIMON block ciphers and how a differential/linear model for SIMON can be constructed is given in [1].
+This tool has also been used in [2], for finding the best differential trial and computing the more accurate differential probability of the best differential for several ciphers.

 For information on how to install CryptoSMT and a tutorial on how to use it see the [project website](https://kste.dk/cryptosmt.html).